Catholic Wedding Officiants

 Depending on the type of Wedding Ceremony you're wanting will depend on the fees.
 We have a basic fee schedule that is available upon request.

-Question: Are Catholic Wedding Officiants affiliated with the Roman Catholic Church?
+Question: Are Catholic Wedding Officiants affiliated with the Church of Rome?

 No we are not affiliated with the Church of Rome.
 We are the Old Catholic Church.
 The term Old Catholic Church originated with groups which separated from the Roman Catholic Church over certain doctrines, most notably that of Papal Infallibility.
 These churches are not in full communion with the Holy See of Rome, but their Union of Utrecht of Old Catholic Churches is in full communion with the Anglican Communion and a member of the World Council of Churches.
 Nevertheless, according to Roman Catholic teaching, the Old Catholic churches of the Utrecht Union have maintained apostolic succession and valid sacraments.
 The formation of the Old Catholic communion of Germans, Austrians and Swiss began in 1870 at a public meeting held in Nuremberg under the leadership of Ignaz von Döllinger, following the First Vatican Council.
 Four years later episcopal succession was established with the ordination of an Old Catholic German bishop by a prelate of the Church of Utrecht.
 In line with the "Declaration of Utrecht" of 1889, they accept the first seven ecumenical councils and doctrine formulated before 1054, but reject communion with the pope and a number of other Roman Catholic doctrines and practices.